 Director of Technology: Ryan Smith

 AHSTW is dedicated to using educational technology to help improve student achievement.
 Our district has 1:1 Chromebooks for grades TK through 12th.
-We use interactive boards, interactive tables, 3D printers and many other educational technologies to work with our students.
 We believe that technology is a tool that support teaching and learning.

 GoGuardian COPPA Disclosure & Consent Form